Tulsa Travel Guide

 Additionally, the Gilcrease Museum houses the largest collection of Western American art in the world.
 It's easy to imagine Tulsa's creative atmosphere being inspired by the natural beauty surrounding the city.
 Tulsa is nestled in northeast Oklahoma among rolling hills and forests, with the Arkansas River running through its centre.

 Its 800-acre river parks system features picnic areas, playgrounds, and sports fields, as well as extensive trails for walkers, runners, and cyclers.
-The city is also something of a golf haven, with 19 public courses as well as multiple award-winning private courses.
+The city is also something of a golf haven, with many public courses as well as multiple award-winning private courses.

 Become our Tulsa Travel Expert